Mobipocket: Design

-Depending on the device, different functions are available.
-Those are usually managing of books and their metadata, assigning books to arbitrary categories, auto-scroll, rotate by 90° or 180°, bookmarks, custom hyperlinks within one or between different documents, highlighting, comments and by sketches.
-When transferring documents to other device types, functions that are not supported on the device will be ignored, but the information one is reading will not be altered or deleted.
+Depending on the device, different functions were available, including managing of books and their metadata, assigning books to arbitrary categories, auto-scroll, rotate by 90° or 180°, bookmarks, custom hyperlinks within one or between different documents, highlighting, comments and by sketches.
+When transferring documents to other device types, functions that were not supported on the device were ignored, but the information one was reading would not have been altered or deleted.

-Each book has one or two language attribute(s); in the later case it is meant to be a dictionary.
-As a typical example, reading a book in Fr language, a word may be selected and asked to translate with Fr → En dictionary provided the appropriate dictionary is installed on the reader-device.
-Dictionaries are always unidirectional so Fr → En dictionary cannot be used in reverse – a separate En → Fr dictionary is needed for that.
+Each book had one or two language attribute(s); in the latter case it was meant to be a dictionary.
+As a typical example, reading a book in Fr language, a word may have been selected and asked to translate with Fr → En dictionary provided the appropriate dictionary was installed on the reader-device.
+Dictionaries were always unidirectional so Fr → En dictionary could not be used in reverse – a separate En → Fr dictionary was needed for that.

 Implementations

-There is a reader for personal computers that works with either encrypted or unencrypted Mobipocket books.
+There was a reader for personal computers that worked with either encrypted or unencrypted Mobipocket books.

-Unencrypted Mobipocket books can be read on the Amazon Kindle natively, as well as in Amazon Kindle programs on Mac OS X, iOS devices, Android devices, Windows, and Windows Phone devices.
-By using third-party programs such as Lexcycle Stanza, calibre or Okular, unencrypted Mobipocket books can also be read on Mac OS X, iOS, Android devices and Linux.
-Third party tools exist to decrypt encrypted Mobipocket books, allowing them to be read using software that does not support encryption.
+Unencrypted Mobipocket books could be read on the Amazon Kindle natively, as well as in Amazon Kindle programs on Mac OS X, iOS devices, Android devices, Windows, and Windows Phone devices.
+By using third-party programs such as Lexcycle Stanza, calibre or Okular, unencrypted Mobipocket books could also be read on Mac OS X, iOS, Android devices and Linux.
+Third party tools existed to decrypt encrypted Mobipocket books, allowing them to be read using software that does not support encryption.

-A user can thus create documents in the Mobipocket format .mobi (which is the same as the Palm OS format .PRC) and use personal comments, bookmarks, and more on all devices supporting those features.
-Additionally, Amazon offers a free program called KindleGen that can convert or create documents in the Mobipocket format.
+A user could thus create documents in the Mobipocket format .mobi and use personal comments, bookmarks, and more on all devices supporting those features.
+Additionally, Amazon offered a free program called KindleGen that could convert or create documents in the Mobipocket format.
 This program was, however discontinued in the year 2020.
-An alternative application, called Kindle Previewer, was launched by Amazon shortly after in replacement of KindleGen with all the same features and more.
+An alternative application, called Kindle Previewer, was launched by Amazon shortly after in replacement of KindleGen with all the same features, in addition to other new features.

-User-added information, such as annotations and bookmarks, are kept in separate ".mbp" files by the official Mobipocket Reader and Kindle applications.
+User-added information, such as annotations and bookmarks, were kept in separate ".mbp" files by the official Mobipocket Reader and Kindle applications.
 In October 2012, Amazon also introduced an encrypted variant of the file (".smbp"), preventing access to the information by third-party applications.

-Mobipocket has not released a version for Android.
-Owners of Android devices can download Amazon's Kindle application from the Android App store, which can read .mobi files, though no official Mobipocket reader for the Android platform has been released.
+Owners of Android devices could download Amazon's Kindle application from the Android App store, which could read .mobi files, though no official Mobipocket reader for the Android platform was released.

-Long term plans for the Mobipocket platform are in question in the wake of Amazon's announcement of the Kindle File Format 8, which moves in the direction of HTML5 and CSS3.
-As one of the most popular e-readers, the Kindle has great sway in the popularity of e-reader formats.